What is Lafayette Ron Hubbard's Philosophy

 The official body of scientology is the Church of Scientology.
 The church is considered by many to have departed from the original philosophy of Lafayette Ron Hubbard since his demise, as demonstrated by the prolific alterations of the technology, treatment of their staff and parishioners.

-The Freezone is made up of persons who have previously been members of the Church of Scientology but have either been thrown out and excommunicated for one reason or another or left on their own accord when they felt that the church was no longer practicing the original philosophy.
-Also people who have learned about the philosophy in the Freezone for the first time without having visited the church.
+The Independent Field is made up of persons who have previously been members of the Church of Scientology but have either been thrown out and excommunicated for one reason or another or left on their own accord when they felt that the church was no longer practicing the original philosophy.
+Also people who have learned about the philosophy in the Field for the first time without having visited the church.

-Also check out the Aims and Purposes of the International Freezone if you have not done so already.
+Also check out the Aims if you have not done so already.

 The links page also provides links to other Freezone and individuals sites for further information.